Amherstburg: Economy

 Amherstburg is a town of trade and services to support regional agriculture.
 It has also become known for several wineries in the area.
 Amherstburg Farmers' Market is open every Saturday, from 8:30am to 3:30pm.
 The Farmer's Market is located at the end of Howard Avenue near County Rd 20.

 Amherstburg also has a high proportion of retirement residences and second homes.

-Local industry includes Diageo, a whiskey bottling plant for the Crown Royal Canadian whiskey, Windsor Mold's Precision Plastics, one of Ontario's largest full-service suppliers of industrial plastics and thermoplastic, and Honeywell Performance Materials and Technology.
+Local industry includes Diageo, a whiskey bottling plant for the Crown Royal Canadian whiskey (closing early 2026), Windsor Mold's Precision Plastics, one of Ontario's largest full-service suppliers of industrial plastics and thermoplastic, and Honeywell Performance Materials and Technology.
 Marathon Oil has a coke storage site near the river.

 Chemical plant history

 The production at the Honeywell plant of hydrofluoric acid (HF) was suspended in October 2013 in favour of a plant in Geismar, Louisiana.
 The Honeywell plant is used in the production of fuels, refrigerants, and other materials.
 HF is a precursor to numerous pharmaceuticals, as well as being used to produce Teflon, fluoropolymers and fluorocarbons.
 Because of its highly corrosive nature, HF is also used to dissolve glass, in glass etching and frosting, and is used in quartz purification, chemical milling, steel pickling and cleaning silicon wafers.
 It is produced by treating the mineral fluorite with sulfuric acid, which produces hydrogen fluoride and calcium sulfate.
 The plant, which is located at 395 Front Rd, North, had previously suspended its operations between 1992 and 1996.
 There is hope locally that production will resume at some future time.

-The plant's gypsum pond had been identified in 2008 as the source of high levels of arsenic pollution in the area, which have been a provincial Ministry of the Environment concern since 2006.
+The plant's gypsum pond was identified in 2008 as the source of high levels of arsenic pollution in the area, which have been a provincial Ministry of the Environment concern since 2006.

 Honeywell now owns the adjacent Brunner Mond chemical plant and soda ash settling basins site, whose former owners, General Chemical Industrial Products, declared bankruptcy in 2005.
 This site was used since 1920 to manufacture calcium chloride and other chemicals, which were shipped from a deep water port on the Detroit River.
 The site has been since April 2012 the subject of remediation work, supervised by CH2M Hill.

 The plant was once part of Allied Chemical, which retained it when it sold the soda ash and calcium chloride operations and Amherst Quarries to General Chemical.
 The plant is composed of three separate parcels connected through rights of way and easements.
 In 1999, Allied Signal merged with the much smaller Honeywell Inc. but chose to carry on the newly expanded corporation under the Honeywell name.